cgaege/helm-charts/charts/information-discovery/README.md

 ```

 ### Chart Parameters
-The chart can be configured using parameters:
+The chart can be configured using the following parameters:

 | Name        | Description   | Value         |
 | ------------|:-------------:| -------------:|
 | `maxMemory` | Maximum memory| 16G           |